RaccoonGG/FlaskyIPTV_Player/README.md

 - HLS playback uses **HLS.js** loaded from CDN
 - Multi-View playback uses **mpegts.js** loaded from CDN — each tile decodes an MPEG-TS stream via MSE
 - Multi-View grid layout uses **GridStack** loaded from CDN
-- Subtitle rendering uses **WebVTT** natively or via a cue-injection bridge for .srt/.ass files
+- Subtitle rendering uses the browser's native **TextTrack / VTTCue API**; SRT, ASS/SSA, and VTT are all parsed client-side and injected as cues.
+The subtitle modal UI, all search/download routes, and the local file browser are served from `subtitles_addon.py` via a single `/api/subtitles/ui.js` endpoint.
+Multi-provider search (`/api/subtitles/search/all`) runs OpenSubtitles and SubDL in parallel using `concurrent.futures.ThreadPoolExecutor` and merges results server-side.
 - The HLS proxy endpoint (`/api/hls_proxy`) rewrites segment URLs so the browser can play streams that don't support CORS
 - Live activity log uses **Server-Sent Events** (`/api/logs`) streamed from a thread-safe queue
 - EPG data is cached in memory; large XMLTV files (30k+ channels) may use up to ~2 GB RAM